 Bootcamp Oshkosh will be held ... at the Best Western Oshkosh Waterfront.
 Registration is not yet open.

 Bootcamp Madison will be held ...at the Madison Concourse Hotel.
 Registration is not yet open.

 Wisconsin Studies Symposium

 This workshop is open to K-12 teachers who want to learn more about Wisconsin history, government, geography, and economics, as well as ways to incorporate these topics into the social studies classroom.
-We are partnering with the Wisconsin Historical Society and the Wisconsin Geographic Alliance to tie content and pedagogy together into the inquiry cycle.
-Cost will be $25 per person and will include lunch.
+We will once again partner with the Wisconsin Historical Society and the Wisconsin Geographic Alliance to tie content and pedagogy together into the inquiry cycle.
+Cost will be $-- per person and will include lunch.

 This workshop is appropriate for: K-12 classroom teachers, curriculum specialists, Library Media specialists.

-The Wisconsin Studies Symposium will be held July 16, 2019
+The Wisconsin Studies Symposium will be held --.
+Registration is not yet open.